 - The MMU recommends that any unit which is not capable of supplying energy consistent with its day-ahead offer which should equal its ICAP, reflect an appropriate outage.
 (Priority: Medium.
 First reported 2009.
 Status: Not adopted.) - The MMU recommends that retroactive replacement transactions associated with a failure to perform during a PAI not be allowed and that, more generally, retroactive replacement capacity transactions not be permitted.
 (Priority: Medium.
 First reported 2016.
 Status: Not adopted.) - The MMU recommends that there be an explicit requirement that capacity resource offers in the day-ahead energy market be competitive, where competitive is defined to be the short run marginal cost of the units.
 (Priority: Low.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that Capacity Performance resources be required to perform without excuses.
 Resources that do not perform should not be paid regardless of the reason for nonperformance.
 (Priority: High.
 First reported 2019.
-Status: Not adopted.) - The MMU recommends that the market data posting rules be modified to allow the disclosure of expected performance, actual performance,
+Status: Not adopted.) - The MMU recommends that the market data posting rules be modified to allow the disclosure of expected performance, actual performance, be left at its current level.
+The MMU recommends that PJM develop a forward looking estimate for the Balancing Ratio (B) during Performance Assessment Intervals (PAIs) to use in calculating the MSOC.
+Both H and B parameters should be included in the annual review of planning parameters for the Base Residual Auction, and should incorporate the actual observed reserve margins, and other assumptions consistent with the annual IRM study.
+(Priority: High.
+First reported 2017.
+Status: Not adopted.)

-21 Brief of the Independent Market Monitor for PJM, Docket No. EL16-49, ER18-1314-000,-001; EL18-178 (October 2, 2018).
+21 Brief of the Independent Market Monitor for PJM, Docket No. EL16-49, ER18-1314-000, -001; EL18-178 (October 2, 2018).

-22 See 143 FERC ¶ 61,090 (2013) ("We encourage PJM and its stakeholders to consider, for example, whether the unit-specific review process would be more effective if PJM requires the use of common modeling assumptions for establishing unit-specific review while, at the same time, allowing sellers to provide support for objective, individual cost advantages.
-Moreover, we encourage PJM and its stakeholders to consider these modifications to the unit-specific review process together with possible enhancements to the calculation of Net CONE."); see also, Comments of the Independent Market Monitor for PJM, Docket No. EL12-63-000 (May 1, 2012); Motion for Clarification of the Independent Market Monitor for PJM, Docket No. EL12-63-000 (May 1, 2012); Protest of the Independent Market Monitor for PJM, Docket No. EL12-63-000 (May 1, 2012); Protest of the Independent Market Monitor for PJM, Docket No. EL12-63-000 (May 1, 2012); Protest of the Independent Market Monitor for PJM, Docket No. EL12-63-000 (May 1, 2012); Protest of the Independent Market Monitor for PJM, Docket No. EL12-63-000 (May 1, 2012); Protest of the Independent Market Nonitor for PJM, Docket No. EL12-63-000 (May 1, 2012); Protest of the Independent Market Nonitor for PJM, Docket No. EL12-63-000 (May 1, 2012); Protest of the Independent Market Nonitor for PJM, Docket No. EL12-63-000 (May 1, 2012); Protest of the Independent Market Nonitor for PJM, Docket No. EL12-63-000 (May 1, 2012); Protest of the Independent Market Nonitor for PJM, Docket No. EL11-20 and EL11-2875 (March 4, 2011).
+22 See 143 FERC ¶ 61,090 (2013) ("We encourage PJM and its stakeholders to consider, for example, whether the unit-specific review process would be more effective if PJM requires the use of common modeling assumptions for establishing unit-specific offer floors while, at the same time, allowing sellers to provide support for objective, individual cost advantages.
+Moreover, we encourage PJM and its stakeholders to consider these modifications to the unit-specific review process together with possible enhancements to the calculation of Net CONE."); see also, Comments of the Independent Market Monitor for PJM, Docket No. ER13-535-001 (March 25, 2013); Complaint of the Independent Market Monitor for PJM v.
+Unnamed Participant, Docket No. EL12-63-000 (May 1, 2012); Motion for Clarification of the Independent Market Monitor for PJM, Docket No. ER11-2875-000, et al. (February 17, 2012); Protest of the Independent Market Monitor for PJM, Docket No. ER11-2875-002 (June 2, 2011); Comments of the Independent Market Monitor for PJM, Docket Nos.
+EL11-20 and ER11-2875 (March 4, 2011).